 They indicted a company that didn't exist at the time.

-I mean, a total screw up, and I guarantee you they're gonna have to, because of discovery, they're probably gonna dismiss those indictments.
+And I guarantee you, they're going to have to, because of discovery, they're probably going to dismiss those indictments.

-Paul Manafort, as Judge Ellis said, you know, that they the only reason they went back to a 2005 to 2007 tax fraud issue was because they want to put the screws to Manafort to make him sing so that he'll give information, maybe compose information that would allow for the prosecution or then impeachment of Donald Trump.
+Paul Manafort, as Judge Ellis said, you know, that the only reason they went back to a 2005 to 2007 tax fraud issue was because they want to put the screws to Manafort to make him sing so that he'll give information, maybe compose information that would allow for the prosecution or then impeachment of Donald Trump.

 Judge Ellis was right in that case.

-You know, and or if look in the case of uh General Flynn and General Flynn, we now know neither Strzok nor Comey or anybody thought he was lying to the FBI.
+And General Flynn, we now know neither Strzok nor Comey or anybody thought he was lying to the FBI.

 They didn't believe it.

-And the unredacted version shows something different that the FBI never thought that General Flynn ever lied.
+And the unredacted version shows something different: that the FBI never thought that General Flynn ever lied.

 Not once.